tower garden

 By now you have your reservoir filled with nutrient-rich, pH balanced water.
 You’ve transferred seedlings into your tower and the timers are all set.
 Congratulations!
 Your plants are ready to grow and thrive.
 It’s a lot of fun watching your plants grow bigger and bigger every day.

-While most of your time now will be spent on watching your plants grow, it’s still important to maintain water, pH and nutrient levels in your reservoir.
+While most of your time now will be spent on watching your plants grow, it’s still important to maintain pH, water and nutrient levels in your reservoir.

 Water evaporates.
 The warmer it is the faster it evaporates.
 So it’s very important to keep an eye on your water levels because without water your plants will die.
 Make sure there’s always enough water in the reservoir for the water pump to circulate water up and down the tower.

 At minimum – your water should be 1/4 to 1/3 full.
 Let’s say 1/3 full to be safe.
-This will ensure your water pump is completely submerged so it operates smoothly.
+This will ensure your water pump is completely submerged under the water level so it operates smoothly.

 When it’s time to refill, we like to use a separate bucket.
 We pre-treat the water with A + B nutrients and adjust pH, prior to adding to the reservoir.
 Fill your bucket with the necessary amount of water and add your nutrients.
 Then test and adjust pH as needed.
 Once you have your water prepared with nutrients and it's pH balanced, add it to your reservoir.